classiebit/eventmie-pro-docs/resources/docs/1.7/events/repetitive-events.md

 <a name="Repetitive-Schedule"></a>
 ## Repetitive Schedule <small class="v">v1.7</small>

-Once you check `Add Repetitive Schedules` checkbox, a new interface shows up.
+Once you check the `Add Repetitive Schedules` checkbox, a new interface shows up.

 1. It'll auto-generate Schedules rows according to the `Total Months` between `Start & End date`.
 2. You can modify each Schedule separately.